paragkapoorcs/pk1/automation/readme.md

 **Step 2:**

-Call the secure keys in below format
+Call the secure keys in below format:

 ![](.//media/image5.png)

 For detailed information you can refer :
 [[https://cdap.atlassian.net/wiki/spaces/DOCS/pages/801767425/Using+Secure+Keys]{.ul}](https://cdap.atlassian.net/wiki/spaces/DOCS/pages/801767425/Using+Secure+Keys)

-**Tenant Project Peering** :- In this will be able to connect the Cloud Data Fusion Instance to GCS Project
+**Tenant Project Peering**: You can connect the Cloud Data Fusion Instance to GCS Project.

-Below are the Steps to create the Project Peering
+Below are the steps to create the Project Peering:

--   In formation to be collected from the CDF Instance as per the below
+1. Information to be collected from the CDF Instance as per the below screenshot.
-    > snapshot

 > ![](.//media/image6.png)
 >
-> 1).
+> a.
 Instance ID
 >
-> 2).
+> b.
 Region
 >
-> 3).
+> c.
 Service Account
 >
-> 4).
+> d.
 Tenant Project ID (double underlined)
 >
-> 5).
+> e.
 Orchestration

--   Open the VPC Peering from the VPC Networks as below in the picture
+2. Open the VPC Peering from the VPC Networks as below.

 > ![](.//media/image4.png)